-ZACHARY STOCKILL is an award-winning Canadian researcher, writer, coach, and podcaster based in Chiang Mai, Thailand.
+Zachary Stockill is an award-winning Canadian researcher, author, coach, and podcaster.

-Zachary’s writing on culture and personal development has appeared in publications such as the Huffington Post, Mic, PopMatters, and others.
-His work has been featured in BBC News, The Sun, HuffPost Live, the Art of Charm, Knowledge for Men, and many other podcasts and publications.
+Zachary’s writing on culture and personal development has appeared in publications such as The Huffington Post, Mic, PopMatters, The Mekong Review, and more.
+His work has been featured by BBC News, BBC Radio 4, The Sun, HuffPost Live, The Art of Charm Podcast, and many other podcasts and publications.

 Zachary has been acknowledged as a leading voice on confronting and overcoming jealousy in relationships.
-He is the author of the guidebook Overcoming Retroactive Jealousy, and founder and lead writer at RetroactiveJealousy.com, the most popular site on the internet concerning its central topic.
-His most recent book is Everyday Joy.
+He is the author of the guidebook Overcoming Retroactive Jealousy and The Overcoming Jealousy Workbook,and founder and lead writer at RetroactiveJealousy.com, the most popular site on the internet concerning its central topic.
+His most recent book is The Breakup Recovery Workbook.

-Zachary’s new podcast, Humans in Love, features relaxed conversations about culture, relationships, and personal development featuring unconventional perspectives.
-Guests include Beatles expert Mark Lewisohn, award winning writer Isobel Losada, and the author of Radical Honesty, Dr. Brad Blanton.
+Zachary’s current podcast, Humans in Love, features relaxed conversations about culture, relationships, and personal development featuring unconventional perspectives.
+Past guests include world-renowned Beatles expert Mark Lewisohn, award-winning writer Isobel Losada, and the author of Radical Honesty, Dr. Brad Blanton.

 Zachary holds a B.A. in History from the University of Ottawa, a M.A. in Globalization Studies from McMaster University, and a M.A. in History from the University of British Columbia.